mughalasim/cv/README.md

 - Supports Dark and Light themes.
 - Firebase analytics for screen and button tap tracking

-## New Additions
+## New Additions 18th May 2024
-- Detekt, Spotless and Konsist for easier code formatting and testing
+- Detekt, ktlint and Spotless for easier code formatting and readability
-- Adding Retrofit to consume Firebase Database REST API
+- Adding Retrofit2 to consume Firebase Database REST API
-- Migrate from Groovy DSL to Kotlin DSL
+- Migrate from Groovy DSL to Kotlin DSL with version catalogue
+- Added Kotlinx serialization with custom call adapters to process API response
+- Using android gradle 8.4.0
+- Using KoinViewModel injected into compose functions being lifecycle aware
+- Updated lifecycle, compose, navigation and koin
+- Added proguard rules for better obfuscation support

 ## Release notes
 Get the release notes [here](https://github.com/mughalasim/cv/releases)